 Figure 16.
 Inversion of synthetic DC data using all-default mode.

-EX 2: DC Inversion: CG solution, Specified constant reference model
+EX 2: DC Inversion: CG solution using a constant reference model

 In the next example, definition of some parameters has been set to user-defined and changed.
 In real life this can be done if there is a higher level of certainty regarding some starting parameters (a-priori information).
 The control file for the next example is provided below: